trevorjgould/ImagePaletteR/README.md

 2) mycolors <-hex.image("image.jpg",NumberColorsNeeded)
 3) mycolors is the custom color list

+The palettes themselves are created using kmeans clustering of pixels. where the "NumberColorsNeeded" you request is the number of clusters.

 **Use These Palettes**
 mycolors <- ImagePaletteR(BigFish)

-All Credit for these photos goes to the fantastic: https://www.facebook.com/cinemapalettes and of course the movies themselves
+All Credit for these photos goes to the fantastic:

+https://www.facebook.com/cinemapalettes

+and of course the movies themselves

 Joker1